mattcarlotta/date-fns-node/README.md

 ## Date-fns running on Node

-An example of using the [date-fns](https://www.npmjs.com/package/date-fns) dependency within a node environment running an Express server.
+An example of using the [date-fns](https://www.npmjs.com/package/date-fns) dependency within a node environment running an Express API server.

 ### Installation